GLOBAL MARKETS-China buyers re-emerge, patient Fed saps dollar | Business

 GLOBAL MARKETS-China buyers re-emerge, patient Fed saps dollar

-World share markets were back on the climb on Thursday as the U.S. Federal Reserve signalled it was in no rush to taper stimulus and reassurances from Beijing saw beaten-up Chinese stocks leap off the canvas.
+World share markets were back on form on Thursday as the U.S. Federal Reserve signaled it was in no rush to taper stimulus and reassurances from Beijing saw beaten-up Chinese stocks leap off the canvas.

-"Beijing is working hard to stem the growing concerns surrounding its regulatory crackdown," said RBC's head of Asia FX strategy, Alvin Tan Gains pushed blue-chip shares up 1.6%, although they were still down 5% for the week, while the Shanghai Composite Index added 1.2%.
+Chinese blue-chip shares bounced 1.9%.
+The main tech index jumped 3.2%, while an S&P/BNY Mellon index of U.S.-listed stocks soared 8.3%.
+That was its best day ever, although it is still down 20% in July and nearly 50% since February.
+"Beijing is working hard to stem the growing concerns surrounding its regulatory crackdown," said RBC's head of Asia FX strategy Alvin Tan

-It meant European stocks hit fresh all-time highs though as strong earnings from Total and Shell, Airbus and others offset a near 5% drop by Swiss bank Credit Suisse, which reported a near 80% profit plunge in the wake of Archegos and Greensill calamities.
-MSCI's broadest index of emerging market shares bounced 2%, having slid to its lowest since early December on Wednesday.
-Japan's Nikkei edged up 0.7%, while South Korea finished 0.2%.
+European stocks hit all-time highs as strong earnings from Total and Shell, Airbus, and others offset a near 3% drop in Swiss bank Credit Suisse, which reported a near 80% profit plunge in the wake of Archegos and Greensill calamities.
+MSCI's broadest index of emerging market shares also bounced 2% having slid to its lowest since early December on Wednesday.
+China's Tencent and Alibaba make up 10% of that index alone.

-S&P 500 futures were up a more subdued 0.1%.
-Nasdaq futures dipped 0.1%, perhaps weighed by a retreat in Facebook stock.
-Facebook had shed 3.5% in the aftermarket moves on Wednesday after it had warned that its revenue growth would "decelerate significantly", even as it reported strong ad sales.
+Japan's Nikkei had also edged up 0.7% in Asia.
+S&P 500 futures were up a more subdued 0.15% though and Nasdaq futures dipped 0.1%, perhaps weighed by a retreat in Facebook stock.
+Facebook fell 3.6% in after-hours trading after it warned revenue growth would "decelerate significantly" following Apple's recent update to its iOS operating system which is expected to heavily impact target ads.

+PEAK GROWTH?
+Markets were still digesting the Federal Reserve's policy statement after it said progress had been made toward its economic goals, seeming to bring nearer the day when it might start tapering its massive asset-buying campaign.

-For bonds, the net result was that U.S. 10-year yields were steady at 1.24%, not far from recent five-month lows of 1.128%.
-"My view is that the Fed policy rate will have a 1% handle" longer term, said PineBridge's Global Head of Credit and Fixed Income, Steven Oh.
+For bonds, the net result was that U.S. 10-year yields were steady at 1.257%, not far from recent five-month lows of 1.128%.
+"My view is that (longer-term) the Fed policy rate will have a 1% handle," said PineBridge's Global Head of Credit and Fixed Income Steven Oh.
 "I don't see an outcome where we see runaway inflation by any stretch of the imagination".

-The pattern was the same for the dollar, which edged up on the FOMC statement only to flag on Powell's remarks and then dribble lower in both Asia and European trading.
+The pattern was the same for the dollar, which edged up after the FOMC statement only to flag Powell's remarks and then dribble lower in both Asia and European trading.
 That left the euro up at $1.1871, and some way from its recent four-month trough of $1.1750.

 Oil prices also firmed after data showed U.S. crude inventories fell to pre-pandemic levels, bringing the market's focus back to tight supplies rather than rising COVID-19 infections.
 Brent was last up 73 cents at $75.47 a barrel, while U.S. crude added 80 cents to $73.21.